GeorgeStrakhov/AutoGnome/README.md

 - have a way to sense its environment i.e. have multiple sensors that can be used to understand the context and context changes. e.g. if AG(n) receives an email or a message or someone replies to its tweet etc.
 - have a way to act on its environment i.e. have multiple actuators that can be used to influence the environment. e.g. if AG(n) decides to tweet or send an email or do research on the internet or browse the web etc.
 - have a way to learn from its experiences and use that to improve its decision-making process.
 Memories and learnings should be stored in a way that allows for retrieval and reuse. (probably in a vector database)
+- AG(n)'s energy level should be something that is tracked and it can meaningfully replenish. e.g. it can rest and sleep and wake up with more energy. or it can get more energy from community engaging with it.